plone/training/mastering_plone/eggs2.rst

 Creating Reusable Packages
 ==========================

-We already created the package :py:mod:`ploneconf.site`  much earlier.
+We already created the package :mod:`ploneconf.site`  much earlier.

 In this part you will: